richardsonlima/richardsonlima.github.io/_posts/2023-06-05-two-currents.markdown

 image: /assets/article_images/irina-iriser-AV0M5WwJGwM-unsplash.jpg
 ---

-> A poetic meditation on two inner currents: one dazzling yet fragile, like a crystal that fractures under pressure; the other steady and guiding, like a star or a rock that sustains.
-A reflection on learning where to anchor the soul.
-There are those who can tear your soul apart, devastate with words, and minutes later act as if nothing ever happened.
-Learn to perceive the nuances, so as not to lose yourself.
+> A poetic meditation on two internal currents: one dazzling yet fragile, like a crystal that fractures under pressure; the other steady and guiding, like a star or a rock that sustains.
+It is a reflection on the discernment required to perceive structural nuances in human nature and the wisdom of choosing where to anchor the soul.

 <div class="video-container">
   <iframe